How to Fix Damaged Wood Furniture Before Painting

 And then it got hard.
 So I sprayed some water on the top, to try to moisten the wood and get it to come off easier.
 And then I moved on to the drawers.

-If there’s only a chipped paint on the furniture you can check out how to repair chipped paint on wood for a detailed guide on doing this process!
+If there’s some chipped paint on the furniture, you can check out how to repair chipped paint on wood for a detailed guide on doing this process!

 Glue the Veneer Back On